eclipse-arrowhead/core-java-spring/documentation/gatekeeper/GatekeeperSetup.md

 Before starting the ActiveMQ server you have to modify the configuration.
 The `activemq.xml` file contains all settings of the server which is located in the `conf` subfolder of the ActiveMQ installation folder.

 In the first step you have to make sure that ActiveMQ cleans up all the possibly stucked queues.
-Even though Arrowhead Gatekeeper and Gateway systems have full control on creating and removing queues, some of them could stuck when for example unexpected hard shutdown of Gatekeeper/Gateway have happend.
+Even though Arrowhead Gatekeeper and Gateway systems have full control on creating and removing queues, some of them could stuck when for example unexpected hard shutdown of Gatekeeper/Gateway have happened.
 - Find the tag `<broker>` in the configuration file and add an attribute to it:
 ```schedulePeriodForDestinationPurge="60000"```
 - Then find the tag `<policyEntries>` under the `<broker>` tag and append a new entry.
 Set `inactiveTimeoutBeforeGC` at least five time bigger then the `inactive_gateway_bridge_timeout` in the Gateway Core system :